gdhaynes/Python_LIF_MIP_Fence_Tool/README.md

 		Monitor Wells
 		Lithologic Soil Borings
 	Drawing of lithologic features, that data will come from:
+		An some kind of database
-		An access database created by the winlog program Conductivity readings from the MIP/LIF
+		Conductivity readings from the MIP/LIF